tedneward/Azgaarnoth/Creatures/ToProcess/Slaad.md

 2-5| **Spread.** The Slaad will attack a viable target to spread its eggs, and will switch targets after accomplishing the goal.
 Slaad will ignore creatures that cannot carry their eggs.
  6 | **Destroy.** The Slaad attempts to kill any non-Slaad creature it can see.

-**Form:** Slaads can have fins, gills, wings, multiple legs, and vary greatly in size.
+**Form** Slaads can have fins, gills, wings, multiple legs, and vary greatly in size.
 At the beginning of an encounter, roll a d6 and check this chart

 d6| Result
 --| ------